Digital twinning of self-sensing structures using the statistical finite element method: Introduction

-With the increase in structural health monitoring campaigns being undertaken around the globe, the infrastructure engineering sector has been inundated with large quantities of data whose value is still being realized.
-In particular, this emerging sensing paradigm has resulted in the development of new data-driven approaches to model infrastructure performance; see the extensive discussions~\cite{huang2019state,wu2020data}.
-Unlike, FE modelling, data-driven (statistical) approaches utilising monitoring data provide information about the actual operational performance of a particular piece of infrastructure.
-The modelling effort associated with data-driven techniques is comparatively lower than in FE modeling.
-However, even the most sophisticated data-driven models, which employ artificial neural networks, Gaussian process regression or Bayesian model updating require a copious amount of \emph{real-world} training data upon which to make predictions.
-This contrast between FE-based and data-driven approaches is further elaborated in~\cite{ye2019digital} who discuss a hybrid or digital twin-based approach.
-These challenges have prompted research in the areas of model updating and system identification which have attempted to use both FE models and data-driven models (i.e., derived from sensor data) to provide better predictions of system behaviour, see e.g. ~\cite{malekzadeh2015performance, pasquier2016iterative,tsialiamanis2021generative}.
-The current modelling approaches, however, seem to be not able to synthesize measurement data with uncertainties and predictions from inherently misspecified FE models, in a manner which allows for the generation of continuous predictions as new measurement data becomes available.
-This ability is critical for the realisation of digital twins~\citep{rasheed2020digital,worden2020digital}.
+With the increase in structural health monitoring campaigns, the infrastructure engineering sector has been inundated with large quantities of data whose value is still being realised.
+In particular, this emerging sensing paradigm has resulted in the development of new data-driven strategies to model infrastructure performance; see the insightful reviews~\cite{huang2019state,wu2020data}.
+Unlike FE modelling, data-driven approaches utilising monitoring data provide information about the actual operational performance of a particular infrastructure asset.
+The modelling effort associated with data-driven techniques is lower than in FE modelling.
+However, even the most advanced data-driven models, which are often based on artificial neural networks, Gaussian process regression or Bayesian model updating, require a copious amount of \emph{real-world} training data to make predictions.
+This challenge has prompted research in the areas of model updating and system identification which have attempted to use both FE and data-driven models to provide better predictions of structural behaviour, see e.g. ~\cite{malekzadeh2015performance, pasquier2016iterative,tsialiamanis2021generative}.
+However, the current modelling approaches seem to be unable to synthesise measurement data with uncertainties and predictions from inherently misspecified FE models in a manner that allows for the generation of continuous predictions as new measurement data becomes available.
+This ability is, however, critical to the realisation of digital twins~\citep{rasheed2020digital,worden2020digital}.
 In its broadest sense, as defined in a UK governmental report, a digital twin is a realistic digital representation of assets, processes or systems in the built or natural environment~\citep{bolton2018gemini}.